CS 312 Assignment 8, File Processing and Arrays

 characters.
 The entire line is the name.
 The next line in the record will be

 exactly 70 characters followed by a newline character.
-All of the characters will be either a capital A, a capital B or a hyphen. ('A', 'B',
+All of the characters will be either a capital A,

 To count the number of A and B answers for each dimension, you need to know something about the structure of the test.
 The test has 10 groups of 7 questions with a repeating pattern in each group of 7 questions.
 The first question in each group is an Introvert/Extrovert question (questions 1, 8, 15, 22, etc).
 The next two questions are for Sensing/iNtuition (questions 2, 3, 9, 10, 16, 17, 23, 24, etc).
 The next two questions are for Thinking/Feeling (questions 4, 5, 11, 12, 18, 19, 25, 26, etc).
 And the final two questions in each group are for Judging/Perceiving (questions 6, 7, 13, 14, 20, 21, 27, 28, etc).
 Notice that there are half as many Introvert/Extrovert questions as there are for the other three dimensions.
 The seventy letters in the input file appear in question order (first letter for question 1, second letter for question 2, third letter for question 3, etc).